 There are two prevailing approaches to flexible exceptions: fair dealing and fair use.
 Fair dealing was first developed by courts in England in the eighteenth century, and was codified in 1911.
 In the UK legislation, an exception to infringement was provided for fair dealing with a work for the purposes of "private study, research, criticism, review, or newspaper summary."
 Fair dealing also became incorporated into copyright laws of the former British Imperial territories, now referred to as the Commonwealth countries.
 Over the past century, however, the fair dealing statutes have evolved in many of the Commonwealth countries.
-While in some countries fair dealing remains, as in the UK, restricted to the original purposes of the 1911 Act, in other countries these purposes have become a nonexclusive list of examples (see, e.g., Bahamas).
+While in some countries fair dealing remains, as in the UK, restricted to the original purposes of the 1911 Act, in other countries these purposes have become a non-exclusive list of examples (see, e.g., Bahamas).
 In still other countries, legislatures have added factors a court must consider in determining fair dealing (see, e.g., Australia).
 Moreover, some countries have replaced the term "fair dealing" with "fair use" (see, e.g., Bangladesh).
 Thus, the fair dealing statutes in many countries have over time increasingly resembled the fair use statute in the United States.
 (Additionally, judicial interpretations of fair dealing in countries such as Canada are now similar to judicial interpretations of fair use in the United States.)

 Fair use in the United States is attributed to Justice Story's 1841 decision in Folsom v.
 Marsh, which was based on the English fair dealing case law.
 Congress codified fair use in the Copyright Act of 1976.
 Section 107 provides that fair use for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship and research is not an infringement of copyright.
+It lists four factors that are to be included in the determination of whether the use made of a work in any particular case is a fair use.
+In other words, Section 107 sets forth non-exclusive purposes and non-exclusive factors for fair use.
+Although fair use is generally considered to be more flexible and open-ended than fair dealing, this, as discussed above, is no longer the case in many Commonwealth countries.

+The countries with flexible exceptions are in all regions of the world and at all levels of development.
+Although many of the
-- 17C(1) In addition to the uses specifically authorized by section 8 through 17B, fair dealing with a copyright work, including such use by reproduction in copies or phonorecords for purposes such as research, private study, scholarship, teaching, criticism, comment, parody, review, or the reporting of news or current events, does not infringe copyright in the work. - (2) For the purpose of determining whether an act done in relation to a work constitutes fair dealing, the court determining the question shall take account of all factors which appear to it to be relevant, including-

-(a) the nature of the work in question;

-(b) the amount and substantiality of that part of the work affected by the act in relation to the whole of the work;

-(c) the purpose and character of the use, including whether such use is of a commercial nature or is for non-profit educational purposes; and

-(d) the effect of the act upon the potential market for, or the commercial value of, the work.
+- comment, parody, review, or the reporting of news or current events, does not infringe copyright in the work. - 2.
+For the purpose of determining whether an act done in relation to a work constitutes fair dealing, the court determining the question shall take account of all factors which appear to it to be relevant, including- - A. the nature of the work in question; - B. the amount and substantiality of that part of the work affected by the act in relation to the whole of the work; - C. the purpose and character of the use, including whether such use is of a commercial nature or is for non-profit educational purposes; and - D. the effect of the act upon the potential market for, or the commercial value of, the work.

-^{63.} See J. Band and J. Gerafi, The Fair Use/Fair Dealing Handbook, http:// infojustice.org/archives/29136, for a compilation of fair use and fair dealing provisions around the world.
+infojustice.org/archives/29136, for a compilation of fair use and fair dealing provisions around the world.